-May 2019 update: A portion of the Myrtle Beach State Park pier will close June 1, 2019 for construction due to damage from Hurricane Florence.
-The closure is expected to last through September 2019.
+Pier Update: A portion of the Myrtle Beach State Park pier is closed until further notice for construction due to damage from Hurricane Florence.
 The state park pier store will remain open during construction.

 The Myrtle Beach State Park Pier is part of the first state parks to open in South Carolina back in 1936.
 This beautiful historic woodland state park has oceanfront camping.
 Built in the 1930s by the Civilian Conservation Corps, Myrtle Beach State Park has over 300 campsites for both RVs and tents with picnic shelters, restrooms, outdoor showers, playgrounds, and a fishing pier.
 There are even 6 historic cabins for rent.